dylanjustice/AndcultureCode/clean-code/ERROR-HANDLING.md

 ## Write Your Try-Catch-Finally Statement First

 Failure scenarios should be thought about up front to build reliable software.
-Too often we are tempted to simply write the happy-path, leaving our systems to terminate normal execution of our applications with unhandled errors/exceptions.
+Too often we are tempted to simply write the happy-path, leaving our applications to terminate normal execution with unhandled exceptions.

 Following Microsoft's recommendations to avoid exceptions for normal code flow, we draw inspiration from their .NET Framework `TryXXX()` Pattern by using [`Do.Try`](https://andculturecode.github.io/AndcultureCode.CSharp.Core/docs/#dotry).